brianxautumn/git-demo/readme.md

 ### Push to remote
 After commiting, files will only be available locally.
 To upload to remote repository use push. `git push`

+### Pull from remote
+Anytime someone else pushes to the remote, you must download those changes. `git pull` will download and combine the changes into your directory.
+This is per branch, so you will need to be on the same branch.

 # Branching
 ### Creating a new branch
 To create a new branch `git checkout -b <branchname>`